zenxha/pitch-parallel/README.md

 # pitch-parallel

-This project uses a Discrete Fourier Transform (DFT) with OpenMP to identify musical notes in audio samples by analyzing frequency components in parallel.
-Ideal for musicians and music learners, this tool isolates dominant frequencies in real-time and maps them to musical notes for easy song analysis.
+This project uses a the Cooley-Tukey Fourier Transform (FFT) with multithreading to identify musical notes in real-time and prerecorded audio samples by analyzing frequency components.

 ## Environment Setup Instructions for Mac